solacecommunity/spring-cloud-stream-request-reply/README.md

         log.info("Request " + reading);

-        // Send request response and wait for answer for max 2sec for answer.
-        Future<SensorReading> response = requestReplyService.requestAndAwaitReply(
+        // Send request response and wait for answer at most for the duration as configured for the binding Future<SensorReading> response = requestReplyService.requestAndAwaitReply(
                 reading,
                 "last_value/temperature/celsius/" + location,